My Supply

 Scratching lead pipes can produce some small amounts of lead dust.
 Lead dust can be harmful if breathed in, so pleased take care if you carry out this pipe test.
 It might be worth wearing a face mask if possible.

-How to apply for the Lead Replacement Scheme
+Apply for the Lead Replacement Scheme

 If you find that you have lead pipes in your home, the Lead Replacement Scheme could help you to install new pipes.
 Replacement is quick, easy and could be one of the most important things you do.